hyperledger-solang/solang/docs/language.rst

-The Solidity language supported by Solang aims to be compatible with the latest `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with some caveats, please check out our :ref:`language_status` page.
+The Solidity language supported by Solang aims to be compatible with the latest `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with some caveats, please check out our :ref:`status` page.

 .. note::